michal-flaska/.github/profile/README.md

   <summary>Why focus on cheats if you don’t support cheating?</summary>
   <br />

   For me, it’s fun.
 While learning how to make cheats, I picked up a massive amount of knowledge in programming, reverse engineering, and general computer science.
-It’s not about gaining unfair advantage—it’s about learning how systems really work.
+It’s not about gaining unfair advantage, it’s about learning how systems really work.

 ---
 </details>